malnick/logasaurus/README.md

       Time in minutes to sync backwards - only affects first sync.
 Start time is always time.Meow() but this might change.
       Ex: loga -d "some_query" -sd 120

+    -st | Start Time
+      Time in past in minutes to start the search.
+      Ex: loga -d "some_query" -st 20 # Starts the search 20 minutes in the past to the sync depth, so a window 30-20 minutes ago if used with defualt sync depth of 10 minutes.
+It will update itself every 5 seconds by default.

     -in | --index string
       Override for `logstash_index`.
 Default is logstash-*.
       Ex: NOT CURRENTLY IMPLEMENTED.
 Assumes _all for the timebeing.